initialcapacity/jump-start/README.md

 ### Before we start

-Don't worry about any missing or broken links above just yet - we'll be creating the repos and enabling the links soon.
+Do not worry about any missing or broken links above just yet - we will be creating the repos and enabling the links soon.

-Let's take a quick look at the tech stack we'll be using for the exercises.
+Take a quick look at the tech stack we will be using for the exercises.

 |Topic|Tool|
 |:---|:---|